panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 [Try the demo.](https://codesandbox.io/s/gracious-tdd-gy4zo?file=/src/App.js)

 Open the demo and type some messages.
-You'll see that each 2 seconds only the latest message logs to console.
+You'll see that every 2 seconds only the latest message logs to the console.
 Which means that all of the previous timers were cleaned up.

 ## 5. *useEffect()* in practice